jricoiii/jricoiii/content/courses/stat159_s21/week-agenda.md

 - Super Bowl Data - Discuss Shape< Center and Spread with Group
 - Sample Data to play with (mean vs median - robust statistics - intro standard deviation)

+### Agenda - Week 3 - Day 2
+- Deeper dive into Module 3
+- Focus on Describing a Numerical Variable
+- Shape, Spread/Variation, Center and Oddities
+- Examples of Sleep Time and Commute Time
+- Walk-through of ISLE toolbox skills for 03-DISC
+- First Quiz and Practice First Quiz

 ## Week 2 Goals
 - Support Team Discussion for 01-DISC